Navigating Sympathy Vs. Empathy In Interactions

 Balancing both compassion and detachment may help you provide empathetic or sympathetic support without overwhelming yourself.
 Practicing self-care activities such as yoga and meditation, spending time outdoors, or engaging in creative pursuits may help to replenish your mental reserves.

 Also, leaning on your own sources of emotional support may help you find balance in navigating empathy and sympathy.
 Building strong, healthy relationships with people who can provide empathetic or sympathetic emotional support may help you feel more stable in moments of crisis.
-A supportive network can be invaluable for developing empathy and sympathy and providing meaningful comfort to those around you.
+A supportive network can be invaluable for developing these emotional skills and providing meaningful comfort to those around you.

 Getty